Back-section layout, cabin construction and furniture are mainly designed by us with some help of Alu-Star. The cabin is built by Alu-Star,

 It also allows pre-heating of the motor in the morning

-by using the warm water from the floor heating.
+by using the warm water from the floor heating while using another circulation pump.

-The 240V~ plug system used is the Swiss one.
+The 230V~ plug system used is the Swiss one.
 It is a

 safer system than its Australian counterpart as the